tahir1069/TrafficSignClassifier/README.md

 	Drop Out Shape: (512)
 	FullConnectionLayer 8 (43)

-#Note: These are calculations are considering 48x48x3 input image dimensions.
+Note: These are calculations are considering 48x48x3 input image dimensions.
 But input image is resized to 51x51x3 because tensorflow operations reduced 3 layers so input was increased to overcome [this effect.](https://stackoverflow.com/questions/38167455/tensorflow-output-from-stride)

+	x = tf.placeholder(tf.float32, (None, 51, 51, 3))
 ---
 ***
 ## Data Preprocessing and Augmentation